Big Bend Protection Alliance

 What's at Stake

 The proposed wall doesn't just draw a line on a map.
-It permanently destroys ecosystems, cultural heritage, and public access to some of America's most treasured landscapes.
+It may permanently alter ecosystems, cultural heritage sites, and public access to some of America's most treasured landscapes.

 Wildlife Corridors Severed